sargeschultz11/ContactSync/README.md

 2. Analyzes contacts for duplicates based on display name
 3. Reports on contact categories and their distribution
 4. Provides detailed output for diagnosing contact-related issues

+### Add-GraphPermissions.ps1
+A helper script for assigning Graph API permissions to your Automation Account's Managed Identity.

+1. Connects to Microsoft Graph using your credentials (requires AppRoleAssignment.ReadWrite.All and Application.Read.All)
+2. Retrieves the Microsoft Graph Service Principal
+3. Assigns the necessary permissions (Contacts.ReadWrite, User.Read.All, Group.Read.All) to the specified Managed Identity
+4. Reports on successful assignments

 ## Mobile Device Configuration